-6.9.1 Medical
+6.9.1 Medical:

-b.
-The referral of patients for MRI, CT or X-ray is the responsibility of the Consultant Otologist or other locally agreed on appropriately trained and experienced professional.

-c.
-For each patient, it is the responsibility of the surgeon and the implant team to:

-(1) Undertake a medical consultation during the assessment process, and pre-admission, to ensure that the patient is medically fit to undergo the treatment

-(2) Discuss all pre- and post-surgical risks associated with the treatment a.
-Each patient must receive a full audiological assessment performed according to professionally accepted protocols.

-(3) Obtain fully informed patient consent for the treatment.
+- a.
+All patients referred to the implant centre should have a medical consultation with the team Otologist.
+The Otologist should adhere to the current recommendations provided by the medicines and health care products agency. - b.
+The referral of patients for MRI, CT or X-ray is the responsibility of the Consultant Otologist or other locally agreed on appropriately trained and experienced professional. - c.
+For each patient, it is the responsibility of the surgeon and the implant team to: - (1) Undertake a medical consultation during the assessment process, and preadmission, to ensure that the patient is medically fit to undergo the treatment - (2) Discuss all pre- and post-surgical risks associated with the treatment (e. g.
+MRI issue etc.) - (3) Obtain fully informed patient consent for the treatment.